olek-osikowicz/olek-osikowicz.github.io/_pages/about.md

 I joined the Testing Lab in the [School of Computer Science](https://www.sheffield.ac.uk/cs) in October 2023.
 My research focuses on testing self-driving systems in simulated environments.
-As part of this work, I investigated flaky tests in Autonomous Driving Systems, with my first accepted paper on the topic available [here]().
+As part of this work, I investigated flaky tests in Autonomous Driving Systems, with my first accepted paper on the topic available [here](assets/pdf/osikowicz2025.pdf).

-Alongside my research, I work as a Graduate Teaching Assistant for the [COM3523 Software Reengineering](https://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level3/com3523.html) module, supporting both undergraduate and master's students.
+Alongside my research, I work as a Graduate Teaching Assistant for the [COM3523 Software Re-engineering](https://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level3/com3523.html) module, supporting both undergraduate and master's students.

 For more details, you can find my full CV [here]().